Southport: Education

 There are several schools in the town.
 The all-girls Greenbank High School is situated next to the Royal Birkdale Golf Club, and is a certified Specialist Language school.
 Actress Miranda Richardson was educated at the school.
-The male equivalent (also situated in Birkdale) is the all-boys Birkdale High School, which specialises in mathematics.
+Its brother school is the all-boys Birkdale High School, which specialises in mathematics.

-Meols Cop High School is situated in the Blowick area of Southport and is one of the six schools in the country written about in OfSTED's School Inspections handbook of 2012.
-Meols Cop High School has recently become one of the highest achieving schools in Sefton, with 96% of the students obtaining at least 5 GCSEs at A*-C grades.
-The school is oversubscribed and, in February 2016, underwent building work to expand for the increasing number of students.
-It is a specialist school in sports.

-There are several other high schools in the town, including Stanley High School, which is a specialist sports school (whose former students include comedian Lee Mack and chef Marcus Wareing), and Christ the King High School.
+There are several other high schools in the town, including Meols Cop High School, Stanley High School, which is a specialist sports school (whose former students include comedian Lee Mack and chef Marcus Wareing), and Christ the King High School.

 Independent schools

 The town's last remaining independent preparatory school, Sunnymede School, which was in Westcliffe Road, Birkdale closed in 2010 due to a lack of pupils.
-In the past the town had more independent schools which included Tower Dene, which was situated on Cambridge Road.
-This school closed in 2002 due to a similar fate.
-One of the Victorian houses that housed the school has since been turned into apartments, the other is now a nursery.
-Kingswood College (originally St Wyburn's) is now housed outside Southport at Scarisbrick Hall, but it takes many pupils from the town.
-Brighthelmston School (girls) and University School (boys) are long closed.
+In the past the town had more independent schools which included Tower Dene, Brighthelmston School (girls) and University School (boys).
+Kingswood College (originally St Wyburn's) is now housed outside Southport at Scarisbrick Hall.